asyrjasalo/dockoon/bicep/README.md

 ### Revision

-By default, **the new revision is set as live**, which may not always be desired in production.
-If you want to switch the deployed API revision live later, set `api_set_current=false` and switch canary to live whenever suitable.
+By default, **revision 1 is set as current**, which may not be desired in production.
+If you want to implement canary, create a new revision `2`, set `api_set_current=false` and set revision `2` as current when suitable.

 ### Subscription